Programming is the “so what” of the Chapter. It is why members join and why Alumni contribute.

 Delegate early.
 Just as Chapter Leaders should start planning events early, they should delegate early.
-Making an effort to delegate the task early and before any significant progress has been made avoids unnecessary pressure or locking someone out of their creativity.
-This allows the person to better plan the task and to do it in a way that exploits their talents from the beginning.
+Making an effort to delegate tasks before any significant progress has been made avoids unnecessary pressure and allows for critical thought and creativity while planning an event.

 Select the right person.
-Ensure that the person has the time to take on the responsibility.
-Assess the skills and capabilities of other Chapter Leaders or the membership and approach the appropriate person.
-Make sure the person has the resources to succeed.
+Take into consideration the individual skillsets of your team and exploit their talents.
+Ensure that the person has the time to take on the responsibility and complete their respective task efficiently.
+Make sure the person has the resources, support and guidance to succeed.

 Communicate the rationale and benefit.
-Identify the reason for the task and how it will contribute to the event.
-Point out how the delegated task could benefit the person.
-For example, they’ll develop a specific skill, network with incredible people, or progress on their Chapter Leadership path.
+Identify the reason for the task and articulate how it will contribute to the overall success of the event.
+Whenever possible, explain how the task could benefit the person to whom the task has been assigned.
+For example, they’ll develop a specific skill, network with incredible people, or progress on their chapter leadership path.

 Delegate the entire task to one person.
-This gives the person the ownership and the responsibility, it increases their motivation, and it avoids ambiguity in accountability.
-Otherwise, different people will have different ideas about who does what when.
+Assuming ownership of the entire task promotes responsibility, increases motivation, and avoids ambiguity in accountability.

 Set clear goals and expectations.
 Be clear and specific on what is expected.
 Give information on what, why, when, who and where, but leave the “how” to them.
-Be prepared to accept input from other Chapter Members.
-Confirm and verify task goals and expectations.
+Always confirm and verify the task goals and expectations and be prepared to accept input from other Chapter Members.

 Delegate responsibility and authority.
 Ensure that the Chapter Member is given the relevant responsibility and authority to complete the task.
 Let them complete the task in the manner they choose, their expertise is at work here.

 Provide support, guidance and instructions.
-Point delegates to the resources they may need to complete the task or project.
-That could be people they need to coordinate with, crucial information or financial resources.
-Chapter Officers can also be a resource to delegates.
+Point delegates toward the resources they may need to complete the task or project.
+Resources may include people they need to coordinate with including Chapter Leaders, crucial information or financial resources.

-Take personal interest in the progress of the delegated task.
-Chapter Officers can request to be updated on the progress of the task or schedule routine meetings and provide assistance when necessary.
-They should be careful not to be intrusive in delegated tasks, which gives the perception that there is a lack of trust.
-Open communication lines and regular meetings can provide this ongoing feedback.
+Request progress reports or updates.
+Chapter Officers should request to be updated on the progress of the task or schedule routine meetings and provide assistance when necessary.
+When requesting updates, try not to be intrusive, as this can be perceived as a lack of trust..
+Open communication lines and regular meetings will allow for feedback to flow in both directions.

+Provide constructive criticism to correct poor performance.
 If progress is unsatisfactory, do not take the project back immediately.
-Rather, Chapter Leaders can continue to work with the Chapter Member and ensure they understand the event and their role to be their responsibility.
+Rather, Chapter Leaders can continue to work with the Chapter Member and ensure they understand the event and are taking full ownership of the task.
 Advice on ways to improve ensures accountability and dependability throughout the life of the engagement with the Chapter.